-Nagoya Stock Exchange, First Section Fiscal Year-End March Type of Business Chemicals Number of Employees (consolidated) as of the 1000 End of the Previous Fiscal Year 1000 or more Sales (consolidated) as of the End of the France V100 0 billion to 1000 the V1 to III on Previous Fiscal Year From ¥100.0 billion to less than ¥1 trillion Number of Consolidated Subsidiaries as of the France 10 4a 1aaa 4baa 50 End of the Previous Fiscal Year From 10 to less than 50
+Listed Stock Market and Market Section Tokyo Stock Exchange, Prime Market Nagoya Stock Exchange, Premier Market Fiscal Year-End March Type of Business Chemicals Number of Employees (consolidated) as of the 1000 or more End of the Previous Fiscal Year 1000 or more Sales (consolidated) as of the End of the From ¥100.0 billion to less than ¥1 trillion Previous Fiscal Year From #100.0 official to icss than #1 trifficial Number of Consolidated Subsidiaries as of the From 10 to less than 50 End of the Previous Fiscal Year From 10 to less than 50

-4. Policy on Measures to Protect Minority Shareholders in Conducting Transactions with Controllin g Shareholder
+4. Policy on Measures to Protect Minority Shareholders in Conducting Transactions with Controlling Shareholder

-5. Other Special Circumstances which may have Material Impact on Corporate Governance

-[Status of Major Shareholders] AICA holds 2,244,569 shares of treasury stock.
+5. 5.
+Other Special Circumstances which may have Material Impact on Corporate Governance [Status of Major Shareholders] AICA holds 2,244,810 shares of treasury stock.